A penny saved is a penny earned.

 Visa has been misusing its position and charging retailers excessive fees for a long time.
 They conceal from customers what Visa and its banks charge retailers to accept Visa credit cards.

 Wait a minute, isn’t paying with credit cards, debit cards, PayPal etc already free?
-I’ve never paid a fee—except maybe a yearly fee for having a card.
-Some credit cards even give you a bonus for every purchase!
-So what’s the deal?
+I’ve never paid a fee except for a yearly fee for having a card.
+Many credit cards even give you a bonus for every purchase, so what’s the deal?

-Mobile payments have become very popular recently.The popularity of mobile payments is easy to understand.
-They’re convenient, cheap and fast.
-In fact they work exactly like cryptocurrency wallets do—just pay with a simple app on your phone.A definite advantage over cryptocurrencies is mobile payments being directly integrated to your existing bank account.
-As a representative I’ll choose Swish, which is very popular here in Sweden.
+Mobile payments have become popular recently.2 As a representative, I’ll choose Swish, which is used everywhere here in Sweden.
 It’s connected to your bank and have free person-to-person transactions, but unsurprisingly there are fees for businesses.

 |PayPal||2.9–4.4% + $0.30|

-As we can see cryptocurrencies are decidedly cheaper than the other options.
-Even Swish, which is much cheaper than PayPal or cards, is 100x more expensive than Bitcoin Cash.
-There are also no yearly fees of any kind just to have access to it.
+As we can see, cryptocurrencies are decidedly cheaper than the other options.
+Even Swish, which is much cheaper than PayPal or cards, is 100 times more expensive than Bitcoin Cash.
+There are also no yearly fees of any kind just to receive payments in it (but there might be fees if you want to convert it to fiat).

-As the purpose of money is to increase economic efficiency, a 1–4% tax on nearly all digital payments is really counter-productive.Yes, parts of the fees represents fraud protection.
-But that too comes with a cost, and if viewed from a global economic perspective it might even be detrimental.
-Therefore a move towards cheap payment solutions like Swish or cryptocurrencies would be very beneficial economically.
+As the purpose of money is to increase economic efficiency, a 1–4% tax on nearly all digital payments is really counter-productive.4 Therefore a move towards cheap payment solutions like Swish or cryptocurrencies would be beneficial economically.

 Shifting focus a little, let’s take a look at payment speed.
-We can identify different stages of a digital payment:Credit card payments are more complex.
-See this blog post for an overview of VISA’s payment system.
+We can identify different stages of a digital payment:5

-You’ll get a notification a few seconds after your payment.Accepting a cryptocurrency transaction which haven’t any confirmation yet, called 0-conf, is often criticised in the cryptocurrency community.
-But it’s really no different than accepting a credit card payment instantly—they’re both uncertain.
-For a credit card this ensures the customer has a valid card and has entered the right PIN-code, but no money has been transferred yet.
+You’ll get a notification a few seconds after your payment.6 For a credit card this ensures the customer has a valid card and has entered the right PIN-code, but no money has been transferred yet.
 The money changes (virtual) hands during the settlement, which might be several days later.
-Finally a transaction might still be reversed much later, when this is no longer possible I call the transaction irreversible.
+Finally, a transaction might still be reversed much later.
+When this is no longer possible, I call the transaction irreversible.

 Charge back fraud

-For us costumers it’s a feature that transactions can be reversed.
-For example if someone steals your credit card or a merchant is fraudulent, you can reverse the transactions by calling your issuer.
+For us customers, it’s a feature that transactions can be reversed.
+If someone steals your credit card or a merchant is fraudulent, you can reverse the transactions by calling your issuer.
 But this can also be abused, which is called charge back fraud (or friendly fraud).

 It goes something like this: